 November is Stomach Cancer Awareness Month.

-Barasch & McGarry represents more than 115 9/11 community members who have been diagnosed with stomach cancer.
+Barasch & McGarry represents nearly 200 members of the 9/11 community who have been diagnosed with stomach cancer.

-A report from the American Cancer Society estimates that 26,380 new cases of stomach cancer will be diagnosed in 2022 – about three-fifth of them among men.
+A report from the American Cancer Society estimates that 26,500 new cases of stomach cancer will be diagnosed in 2023 – about three-fifths of them among men.

 The risk factors for stomach cancer include gender (more common in men), race (more common in Hispanic Americans, African Americans, Native Americans, and Asian/Pacific Islanders), Helicobacter pylori (H pylori) infection, being overweight or obese, a diet high in grilled or heavily-processed foods, alcohol or tobacco consumption, and exposure to toxic chemicals such as Ground Zero toxins.